Major Flag Football

 - 2-point try from the 10-yard line

-- Each team gets 4 possessions starting from midfield
+- Each team receives 4 plays from midfield

-- If a team scores, they must go for 2 points
+- After a touchdown, teams must go for 2

 Offensive Rules

-- Only 1 player may be in motion at snap
+- Only one player may be in motion at the snap

-- All other players must be set before snap
+- All players must be set before the snap

 No-Run Zones

-Within 5 yards of end zone - MUST PASS
+Within 5 yards of the end zone — must pass

 Allowed Plays